edekeulenaar/MCAT-moderation-analysis-toolkit/README.md

 8.	**Chrome** (if not already installed).
 Download it from your browser or open your command line (e.g. Terminal) and type:

       ```brew install --cask google-chrome```

+Once you're set up, specify the path to your CSV and whether you'd like the script to process all CSVs from a folder or just one file.
+Please modify the script where indicated by comments (a comment looks like this: "# [comment]").

 # Credits